This Year’s Spectacular Lineup

 The festival opens with Moving Violations, a very fun and lighthearted film, followed by two from the Czech Republic and Austria.

 As the Earth Turns was created by Richard H. Lyford in 1938, and has never been publicly seen.
 He was a renowned director and producer for Hollywood, worked for Disney, and went on to win Academy Awards; but he also created some movies on his own, outside of the studios.

 “He was a trailblazer in the independent film scene for that time,” Jerry says.
 “Additional films playing this year: Guest Artist with Jeff Daniels shows what a great actor brings to the screen and all the emotions that he evokes.
 This picture also includes producer Melissa Gilbert and Director Timothy Busfield— both will be in attendance at the festival.

 “You Go to My Head, by French filmmaker, Dimitri de Clercq was shot in the Sahara and has phenomenal cinematography.
 He will also be in attendance at the festival.

-“The number one trainer of wolves for movies— he does big-budget-film wolf training for big budget films— he spent three years in inner Mongolia creating a documentary that we’ll be viewing to show behind the scenes, how he trains wolves for motion pictures.”
+“The number one trainer of wolves for movies— he does big-budget-film wolf training— spent three years in inner Mongolia creating a documentary that we’ll be viewing to show behind the scenes, how he trains wolves for motion pictures.”

 “Elvis Walks Home, is an Albanian film which shows life from a perspective very different from ours here in the U.S.,” he continues.
 “Films like these, they open the mind.
 Sometimes, when you live in a small place with a few close friends, your world starts to close up.
 I see people after they experience these films, and it’s like they’re in shock.
 They become emotionally involved and so it becomes real for them and a part of them.
 Sometimes it’s sad, sometimes it’s humorous, but you carry away something that is good.”